 BLACKPINK—which consists of members Jennie, Lisa, Jisoo and Rosé—debuted in 2016 with their first singles, “Boombayah” and “Whistle,” from their debut EP, Square One.
 Since then, the four-member K-pop girl group have become household names, with tens of millions of fans across the world, including celebrities like Lady Gaga, Dua Lipa, Selena Gomez and Cardi B, who have all collaborated with BLACKPINK.
 “It’s very surprising to us,” Jennie told the Grammys about BLACKPINK’s success in September 2020.
 “Every day we try to acknowledge how grateful we are, but more than the pressure, we are ready to give them back as much as they [their fans, BLINKs] gave us.
 It just gives us more motivation to go further than we ever dreamed of.”
 In January 2021, the band held their first virtual concert, The Show, on YouTube.
 The concert came after the release of their chart-topping album, The Album, in October 2020.

 Where can BLINKs buy BLACKPINK tickets to their Born Pink World Tour?
 BLACKPINK tickets to their Born Pink World Tour went on sale for their North American dates in September 2022 and sold out almost immediately.
-While BLACKPINK tickets are sold out on Ticketmaster, they’re still on sale on trusted resale sites like StubHub and Vivid Seats, which offers $15 off of orders of $125 or more with the code SC15—a 12 percent savings.
+The group announced an encore to their tour with extended dates in April 2023.
+Tickets went on sale that month and also sold out almost immediately.
+While BLACKPINK tickets are almost sold out on Ticketmaster, they’re still on sale on trusted resale sites like StubHub and Vivid Seats, which offers $15 off of orders of $125 or more with the code SC15—a 12 percent savings.
 Read on for how to buy BLACKPINK tickets so you don’t miss their Born Pink World Tour.